hippie68/ftpdump/README.md

     beep_interval=3 (in seconds)

 Depending on your computer and operating system, you might not have a PC speaker or must enable it first.
+By default, the script will only beep when dumping app/patch/DLC data, unless option --beep is specified.

 ### Troubleshooting